DPBandA/job-management-tracking-system/doc/Development/Reporting.md

 - Check and fix up font for "Frequently Requested Jobs by Category" and may be other reports.
 - Add test and calibration values to monthly report Excel spreadsheet.
-- Do Mechanical Dept monthly report as possible sample for other reports.
+- Check with Burton and Allen of the "Monthly Report" in the system be taylored for the Nech monthly report.
+- Ask Allen about doing a report based on the monthly report for the Eng division.
 - Try to get the most recent jasper reports library ( >= 6.6.0) and use it with maven.
   The may lead to better exporting of reports to Excel as is done in JR Studio.